dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

 ---
-title: MapStruct 1.0.0.Beta1 is out with JAXB support, custom factories, decorators and more
+title: Dettonville 1.0.0.Beta1 is out with JAXB support, custom factories, decorators and more
 author: Gunnar Morling
 date: "2014-03-05"
 tags: [release, news]